-- 1. All staff will process data about students on a regular basis, when marking registers, or MITSkills work, writing reports, assessing caring out review, or using contact details or providing references, or as part of a pastoral or academic supervisory role.
-MITSkills will ensure through its enrolment procedures that all students give their consent to this sort of processing, and are notified of the categories of processing, as required by the Data Protection Act 2018 Act and (GDPR) (EU) 2016/679.
-The information that staff deal with on a day-to-day basis will be 'standard' and will cover categories such as: - General personal details such as name and address - Details about class attendance, coursework marks and grades and associated comments - Notes of personal supervision, including matters about behaviour and discipline. - 2.
-Information about a student's physical or mental health; sexual activities; political or religious views; trade union membership or ethnicity or race is sensitive and can only be collected and processed with the student's consent.
-Consent is obtained on the processing of ethnicity, faith and learning difficulty and/or disability data at enrolment.
-However, if staff need to record any other information, they should seek the student's written consent, for example, recording information about dietary needs, or health reasons prior to taking students on a trip or visit; recording information that a student is pregnant. - 3.
-Should a member of teaching staff consider it necessary to collect sensitive data or be asked to process this data, they should refer to the Company Secretary or Managing Director in the first instance. - 4.
-The only exception to this will be if the staff member is satisfied that the processing of the data is necessary and: - In the best interests of the student or staff member, or a third person or MITSkills
+- 1. All staff will process data about learners on a regular basis, when marking registers, or MITSkills work, writing reports, assessing caring out review, or using contact details or providing references, or as part of a pastoral or academic supervisory role.
+MITSkills will ensure through its enrolment procedures that all learners give their consent to this sort of processing, and are notified of the categories of processing, as required by the Data Protection Act 2018 Act and GDPR UK.
+The information that staff deal with on a day-to-day basis will be 'standard' and will cover categories such as: - General personal details such as name and address. - Details about class attendance, course work, reviews, student feedback. surveys, coursework marks and grades and associated comments - Notes of personal supervision, including matters about behaviour and discipline. - 2.
+Information about a learner's physical or mental health; sexual activities; political or religious views; trade union membership or ethnicity or race is sensitive and can only be collected and processed with the learner's consent.
+Consent is obtained on the processing of age, gender, ethnicity, faith and learning difficulty and/or disability data at enrolment.
+However, if staff need to record any other information, they should seek the learner's written consent, for example, recording information about dietary needs, or health reasons prior to taking learners on a trip or visit; recording information that a learner is pregnant. - 3.
+Should a member of teaching staff consider it necessary to collect sensitive data or be asked to process this data, they should refer to the Operations Director (DPO) or Managing Director in the first instance. - 4.
+The only exception to this will be if the staff member is satisfied that the processing of the data is necessary and: - In the best interests of the learner or staff member, or a third person or MITSkills

-• He or she has either informed the authorised person of this or has been unable to do so and processing is urgent and necessary in all the circumstances.

-This should only happen in very limited circumstances e.g., a student is injured and unconscious, but in need of medical attention, and a staff tutor tells the hospital that the student is pregnant.

-- 5. The relevant Company Secretary will be the DPO and will be responsible for ensuring that all data is kept securely. - 6.
-Staff must not disclose personal data to any student, unless for normal academic or pastoral purposes, without authorisation or agreement from the Data Protection Officer, or in line with MITSkills policy. - 7.
+- He or she has either informed the authorised person of this or has been unable to do so and processing is urgent and necessary in all the circumstances.
+This should only happen in extremely limited circumstances e.g., a learner is injured and unconscious, but in need of medical attention, and a staff tutor tells the hospital that the learner is pregnant. - 5.
+The relevant Operations Director will be the DPO and will be responsible for ensuring that all data is kept securely. - 6.
+Staff must not disclose personal data to any learner, unless for normal academic or pastoral purposes, without authorisation or agreement from the Data Protection Officer, or in line with MITSkills policy. - 7.
 Staff shall not disclose personal data to any other staff member except with the authorisation or agreement of the data protection officer, or in line with MITSkills policy. - 8.
-Before processing any personal data, all staff should consider the checklist.
+Before processing any personal data, all staff should consider the checklist see staff checklist below.